syedikramali/syedikramali/Readme.md

 ### ⚡ Fun fact

- Gamer 🎮 and a big fan Real Madrid soccer team ⚽ love to Travel
+ Gamer 🎮 and a big fan of Real Madrid soccer team ⚽ love to Travel
 ---